Introduction

 Check out our guide to the best of Sydney's museums.

 Sydney's Opera House is the best known performance space in the world.
-And with more than 10 million visitors per (non-COVID) year, it's the most popular tourism site in the city.
-The Opera House been grabbing global attention since well before it was opened by Queen Elizabeth II in 1973.
+And with more than 10 million visitors per year, it's the most popular tourism site in the city.
+The Opera House has been grabbing global attention since well before it was opened by Queen Elizabeth II in 1973.

-In 2007 the Opera House became the youngest World Heritage listed site.
+In 2007 the Opera House became the world's youngest World Heritage listed site.
 Few buildings are as well known and few are so proudly adopted by a city's residents.
-Make Sydney Opera House a recurring theme of your Sydney exploration.
-Get to know it well.
-And explore its backstory too.

 Click here for more on Sydney Opera House.